 In 2003, Fielder released his most important and ambitious work, his hour-long third extended jazz suite, Suite: Clarity to international critical acclaim.
 His 2005 CD, Baritone Sunride also received international attention bringing Fielder recognition as one of the top new baritone saxophonists in jazz.
-His July 2007 release DFQ~Plays The Music Of Pepper Adams, continues to document his classic jazz quartet, now with legendary Ex-Mingus jazz pianist, Jane Getz.
-Fielder’s recent projects include performances with his avant-garde quartet, Luminous Monolith, his fourth extended work, Light and Shadow, commissioned and performed at Lenoir-Rhyne College of Fine Arts in North Carolina and his on-going exploration of the music of Pepper Adams, this time with performances with baritone great Gary Smulyan.
+His July 2007 release DFQ~Plays The Music Of Pepper Adams, continues to document his classic jazz quartet.
+Fielder’s other projects include performances with his avant-garde quartet, Luminous Monolith, his fourth extended work, Light and Shadow, commissioned and performed at Lenoir-Rhyne College of Fine Arts in North Carolina with the DFQ and his on-going exploration of the music of Pepper Adams, this time with performances with baritone great Gary Smulyan.
 Fielder also performed and acted in the play “Nobody Walks Like My Daddy” and won a nomination for ‘Best Supporting Male Actor” by the NAACP Theater Awards in 2012.
-In 2013, Fielder performed with his Dale Fielder Tribute Quintet with a new project focusing on the music of the Donald Byrd/Pepper Adams Quintet of 1958-1961.
-The music from this project has been recorded and released as the CD “Each Time I Think of You” on the Clarion Jazz label in October of 2012 and is available on iTunes and CD Baby.com.
-For 2014, Fielder released his 15th CD: “Dream Dancing” – Dale Fielder Live @ Lincoln Park.
-He is currently back with his Quartet, DFQ~Dale Fielder Quartet with pianist Jane Getz performing at venues and festivals.
-Fielder has also released the band’s 20th Anniversary 2-disc CD DFQ~Dale Fielder Quartet,“Resilience” in summer 2016.
+In 2013, Fielder performed around the country at various venues with his Tribute Quintet with a project focusing on the music of the Donald Byrd/Pepper Adams Quintet of 1958-1961.
+The music from this project has been recorded and released as the CD “Each Time I Think of You” on his Clarion Jazz label in October of 2012.
+The DFQ~Dale Fielder Quartet’s 20th Anniversary 2-Disc CD: “RESILIENCE!” was released August 2016.
+For 2018, Fielder released a 35-year-old project “Scene From A Dream – The Dale Fielder/Geri Allen Session NYC 1983”.
+As with all of his albums, they are available on iTunes and CD Baby.com.